mbeacom/drone-on-kubernetes/gke-with-https/README.md

 [Let's Encrypt](https://letsencrypt.org/) to automatically generate a matching SSL cert for you at runtime.

+**Note: While Drone supports a variety of different remotes, this demo assumes that the projects you'll be building are on GitHub.**

 ## Prep work

 There are a few things you'll need to do prior to using these manifests.